Smashing the CA stereotypes

 The truth couldn’t be further from reality

 The Italian mathematician (and one-time Friar), Luca Pacioli, kicked off double-entry bookkeeping for Europe in 1494, with the first-ever published work, Summa de arithmetica.
-He also palled around with Leonardo da Vinci, who illustrated his 1509 manuscript, De divina proportione, which explored the application of mathematics and ratios in architecture.
+He also hung around with Leonardo da Vinci, who illustrated his 1509 manuscript, De divina proportione, exploring the application of mathematics and ratios in architecture.

 What is most surprising is that Pacioli did not receive a traditional Latin education of the time; he was an abbaco student – commerce-influenced calculations and merchant-based knowledge that has parallels with the modern CA qualification!